 Look at the antlers before hunting the deer.
 One of the whitetail deer facts for hunters to look for is how deer antlers change over time.
 A healthy buck will shed its antlers during the winter season.
 This is a natural part of what any deer with antlers do.

 The antlers break off and grow back during the spring and summer.
 An unhealthy buck will shed its antlers in the spring and summer seasons.
-This is a sign you should avoid hunting after a buck.
+This is a sign you should avoid hunting after that buck.
 That animal might be diseased to the point where it would be hard to use the meat for any purpose.
 Do not expect to find antlers in nature.

 Although you might think they could be signs that a deer is not too far away, you will not find these antlers with ease.
 This is because